• Skip to primary navigation

 Instructions

-• Boil the potatoes (cut them in half if they're large and leave the peels on).
-Once they're done, drain and let them cool just enough to handle.
+• Boil the potatoes (leave the peels on, and cut them in half first if they're large).
+Once they're easily pierced with a knife, drain and let them cool just enough to handle.

-• When the potatoes are close to being done, cut the bacon cup (easy with kitchen shears) and fry it in a large skillet until crispy (about 10 minutes).
+• When the potatoes are close to being done, cut the bacon up (easy with kitchen shears) and fry it in a large skillet over medium-high heat until crispy (about 10 minutes).

 • Turn the burner off for this step to allow the skillet to cool a bit.
 Take the bacon out of the skillet and transfer to a paper towel lined plate.
 Leave the bacon fat in the pan.